quisquous/cactbot/README.md

 ![test screenshot](screenshots/test.png)

-## Troubleshooting

-A general FAQ can be found [here](docs/FAQ-Troubleshooting.md) containing solutions to common Cactbot issues.

 ### Adding overlay modules

 Here's an example of how to set up the raidboss overlay module.
 Adding other modules is exactly the same, except you need to point the URL to a different HTML file for that specific module.